Constrained Synthesis with Projected Diffusion Models: Related work and limitations

-While diffusion models have proven highly effective in producing content that closely mirrors the original data distribution, the stochastic nature of their outputs act as an impediment when specifications or constraints need to be imposed on the generated outputs.
-In an attempt to address this issue, two viable approaches could be adopted: (1) model conditioning and (2) post-processing corrections.
+While diffusion models are highly effective in producing content that closely mirrors the original data distribution, the stochastic nature of their outputs act as an impediment when specifications or constraints need to be imposed on the generated outputs.
+In an attempt to address this issue, two main approaches could be adopted: (1) model conditioning and (2) post-processing corrections.

 \textbf{Model conditioning} \cite{ho2022classifier} aims to control generation by augmenting the diffusion process via a conditioning variable $\bm{c}$ to transform the denoising process via classifier-free guidance: